Summary: in this tutorial, you’ll learn about the C logical operators, including the logical AND, OR, and NOT operators.

 false | true |

-The following example uses the logical NOT operator to reverse the value of Boolean variable:
+The following example uses the logical NOT operator to reverse the value of a Boolean variable:

 #include <stdio.h>